-St Columban's College's Student Support is founded on the practices of PB4L which everyone is involved and invested in at the Universal Support Level - including our teachers, support staff, Counsellors, Middle and College Leadership Teams.
+St Columban's College's Student Support is founded on the practices of PB4L which everyone is involved and invested in at the Universal Support Level - including our teachers, support staff, Counsellors, Middle and College Leadership teams.

-At the Targeted Support level, we employ a wrap-around methodology that utilises upskilling, and providing strategies to those identified students who may require more targeted supports.

-Pastoral Leaders, Curriculum Leaders, Guidance Counsellors, Careers, Learning Enhancement, Wellbeing Leader, LEC team and College Leadership team to support individual and groups of students to give a more directed approach to managing learning,
+At the Targeted Support level, we employ a wrap-around methodology that utilises House Leaders, Curriculum Leaders, Counsellors, Careers, Learning Enhancement, Wellbeing Leader, Liberating Engagement Collaborative team and College Leadership team to support individual and groups of students to give a more directed approach to managing learning, upskilling, and providing strategies to those identified students who may require more targeted supports.